Event research Northwestern Wildcats Football vs. Louisiana Monroe Warhawks Football

 Websitenusports.com

 The Wildcats have won three Big Ten championships or co-championships since 1995, and have been "bowl eligible" five times between 2015 and 2020.
-Northwestern consistently ranks among the national leaders in graduation rate among football teams, having received the AFCA Academic Achievement Award four times since 2002.[4]
-The Wildcats first played their home games at Northwestern Field, which was replaced by Ryan Field (formerly Dyche Stadium) in 1926.
+Northwestern consistently ranks among the national leaders in graduation rate among football teams, having received the AFCA Academic Achievement Award four times since 2002.[5]
+The Wildcats first played their home games at Northwestern Field, which was replaced by the original Ryan Field (formerly Dyche Stadium) in 1926.
+After the 2023 season, Ryan Field was demolished to make way for a new stadium on the site.
+The Wildcats played the 2024, 2025, and two games of the 2026 seasons at Martin Stadium, a facility on the school's lakefront campus intended to be temporary, with select games at Wrigley Field.
+The new stadium, also known as Ryan Field, is set to open on October 2, 2026.

 1. ^ "Northwestern University's Guide to Using Marks, Colors, Trademarks, and Logos" (PDF).
 September 21, 2016.
 Retrieved November 11, 2016.